GREAT IDEA!! EXPERIENCE PURPLE MARTINS IN YOUR YARD

 Once you have placed your birdhouse, you may not get Purple Martins right away, it could take up to a year before you see any Purple Martins taking up residence.
 But once you get Purple Martins living in your birdhouses, they will return year after year.
 If this is your first time setting up a birdhouse for Purple Martins, offer a birdhouse that has at least a minimum of six cavities so the younger Purple Martins that are looking for a nesting area have room for the colony to grow.
 You never know, you may even lure in a older male purple martin to take up residence.
 Then the males will try and attract other Purple Martins to stay.

 Placement of Purple Martin House or Gourd

 Place your Purple Martin birdhouse 40 to 60 feet away from any trees or buildings.
-Also the martins like human activity.
-Purple Martins have a sense of protection being close to people, so you can place their house a bit closer, should be no less than 30 feet and no more than100 feet of your house.
-Purple Martin houses can be placed near a park, or any area where people maybe present from time to time.
+Purple Martins like human activity and have a sense of protection being close to people, so you can place their house a bit closer to your house compared to other buildings.
+The purple martin house should be no less than 30 feet and no more than 100 feet of your house.
+Purple Martin houses can also be placed near a park, or any area where people maybe present from time to time.
 So now your ready for the Purple Martin migration to come back to North America starting in the spring.
 First the older males will arrive, usually they will go back to the same birdhouse they used before, but they may scout the area looking for a new place to live if they had a bad experience the year before.
 If you notice you do not get any Purple Martins when they first arrive or none have arrived by the date listed in the area you live.
 Do not worry, cause there is a second wave of Purple Martins that will come 3 to 4 weeks later.
 This group are the younger martins that where born in the previous year, These young martins usually do not return to the house they was born in, so they will be searching for new birdhouses that are not occupied, so they can attract a female to raise a brood with.